Alamao4523/VALKYRON-AGI/README.md

 Scripting Engine

-The project uses a very simple custom scripting format where each line represents an action.
-This avoids complex languages and improves reliability for long runs.
+The project uses a minimal custom scripting format where each line represents an action.
+This avoids complex languages and improves reliability for extended runs.

 An example script is included in the repository.